 This also brought forth the weathermen, perhaps most notably NBC's well-loved Willard Scott, with the gimmicks, some funny, some not.
 They were paid for audience value rather than weather skill.

 The current high guru of weather today is Al Roker of the "Today" show.
 Despite not being a trained meteorologist, Roker has the bland face of a person being forced to bring you bad news no matter how much it hurt you personally.
-According to reports, his one formal credential is to possess an expired American Meteorology Society Television Seal of an unknown year.
-Roker started broadcasting weather in his college days so there is help for all.

 The two men who have had the know-how to fashion the weather into a valuable help in many fields are Francis Beaufort and Robert FitzRoy of the British Royal Navy.
 Their research was pooh-poohed by the media, but their work was successfully defended by the Royal Navy.